mauro3/CORDS/lectures/documentation.md

 ### API documentation / doc strings
-API documentation describes the usage for each piece of your code
+API documentation describes the usage for each piece of your code, namely functions, classes (types) and modules (packages)

 - Support markdown styles
   - backticks for variable names
   - `#` for titles,
   - ...
+  - hence can be read by both humans and machines --> useful for automatic documentaiton rendering, but also are parsed by IDEs

 - Doc strings in python live inside the function
-- They can also document modules

 ```python
 def best_function_ever(a_param, another_parameter):